 These examples show how much you can save by remortgaging from an inferior deal to the best available.
 These deals were available at the time of writing this article with all figures supplied by Habito*.
 The current best deals can be found in our Mortgage Best Buy Table

 When not to remortgage

-Any of the following may suggest that now is not the time to remortgage.
-If none of these apply to you or you can get the issues resolved then a remortgage may still be a feasible option
+Any of the circumstance listed below may suggest that now is not the time to remortgage.
+If none of these apply to you or you can get the issues resolved then a remortgage may still be a feasible option:

 Looking for a financial adviser near you?